woodrush/lambdalisp/README.md

 Otherwise, both of these languages follow the same principle, where lambda terms are the solely avalable object types in the language.

 In BLC and UL, lambda terms are written in a notation called [binary lambda calculus](https://tromp.github.io/cl/Binary_lambda_calculus.html).
-In a nutshell, the BLC notation for a lambda term can be obtained by first rewriting it in [De Bruijn notation](https://en.wikipedia.org/wiki/De_Bruijn_index), then encoding `λ = 00`, `apply = 01`, and `i = 1^i0`.
+The BLC notation for a lambda term can be obtained by first rewriting it in [De Bruijn notation](https://en.wikipedia.org/wiki/De_Bruijn_index), then encoding `λ = 00`, `apply = 01`, and `i = 1^i0`.
 For example, `λx.λy.λz.λt.y -> λλλλ3 -> 000000001110`, `(λx.x)(λx.x) -> apply λ1 λ1 -> 0100100010`.
 The bitstream in [lambdalisp.blc](./lambdalisp.blc) decodes into the lambda term shown in [lambdalisp.pdf](lambdalisp.pdf) this way.